valbaca/advent-py/README.md

 Alternative: manage your Python versions with [pyenv](https://github.com/pyenv/pyenv)  and your virtualenvs with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)

 ## Running
+For 2025+, simply run the day's script.

+Prior to 2025, the helper "elf.py" script needed to be in the PYTHONPATH.
+See below

+### Running before 2025

 Simply run a day's file from within PyCharm.